What to Look for When Buying Olive Oil

 Pay attention to the color of the bottle

-"Best by" or "use before" dates on olive oil bottles aren't actually all that helpful.
-The date you should really pay attention to is the harvest date.
+"Best by" or "use before" dates on olive oil bottles aren't all that helpful.
+A more significant date is the harvest date.
 This tells you how fresh an oil is based on when the olives were harvested.

 Use your senses

-It might seem strange to drink olive oil, but sipping it on its own is one of the surest ways to determine if you have a good oil on your hands.
+It might seem strange to drink olive oil, but sipping olive oil on its own, and particularly alongside other olive oils, is one of the surest ways to appreciate nuances in flavor and discover and develop your taste preferences.
 High-quality, authentic extra-virgin olive oils have three three distinct flavor attributes: fruity, bitter, and pungent.

 To taste olive oil, pour a tablespoon or two into a shot glass or small glass.
 Warm the oil by cupping the glass in your palm and covering the top with your other palm.
 Swirl it around for 30 seconds or so and smell it.
 Then take a small sip and look for hints of fruitiness and grassiness, bitterness and a peppery sensation in your throat.
 That peppery sensation indicates the pungency of an oil.

-If your oil smells of crayons or leaves an oily, waxy film in your mouth, that means it's rancid and it's time to throw it out.
+If your oil smells of crayons or leaves an oily, waxy film in your mouth, that means it's gone bad and it's time to throw it out.

 Once you find the right olive oil, Lacina says to be sure to treat it right.
-That means storing it in a cool, dark place – not on your counter next to your stovetop — and using it up quickly.
+Oxygen and heat are, like light, the enemies of olive oil.
+Store your olive oil in a cool, dark place — not on your counter next to your stovetop — and use it up quickly.
+As soon as it is exposed to the air, olive oil will start to deteriorate.
+Once opened, it should be consumed in two to three months.

 "A big mistake a lot of consumers make is they don't realize that olive oil is a fresh fruit juice and you really want to consume it very liberally and quickly," said Lacina.
 "Don't feel like you need to save it.
 You're not doing yourself any favors by saving your good olive oils.
 Enjoy it when it's at its best."